-The purpose of our manual on handling authority requests is to ensure proper handling of authority requests in order to limit the risk that our operator's networks / services leading to negative impact on human rights, restrictions to privacy or freedom of expression.
-It covers lawful intercept and access to historical data, blocking, network shutdown, distribution of authority information and other authority requests with a human rights impact.
-The manual includes requirements relating to:
+The purpose of our governing documents on handling authority requests is to ensure proper handling of such requests in order to limit the risk that our operator's networks / services are leading to negative impact on human rights, restrictions to privacy or freedom of expression.
+It covers lawful intercept and access to historical data, blocking, network shutdown, distribution of authority information and other authority requests with a possible human rights impact.
+The governing documents includes requirements relating to:

-- Organisation including dedicated function(s), reporting to top management, staffed with qualified personnel - Handling including checking legal basis and risk of serious human rights impact, challenge and escalation criteria - Consultation with Group including process for notification in cases posing significant risk - Information including regular updates to company CEO
+- Handling including checking legal basis and risk of serious human rights impact, challenge and escalation criteria - Escalation including process for notification in cases posing significant risk - Information including regular updates to company Board of Directors